Improvement Specialist Apprenticeship Standard (Level 5)

 Improvement Specialist Apprenticeship

-Improvement Specialist Apprenticeship Standard (Level 5) is now offered by Claudius Consulting via in-house tailored and public training programmes delivered face-to-face or virtually.
+Improvement Specialist Apprenticeship Standard (Level 5) is now offered by Claudius Consulting via in-house tailored or open enrolment programmes with several intakes per year delivered face-to-face or virtually.
 Our unique high quality programme allows employees to meet the Improvement Specialist Level 5 standard whilst also achieving industry leading British Quality Foundation (BQF) Lean Six Sigma Black Belt Certification at no additional cost.

 Apprenticeship Levy or ESFA Funding